-Safety and energy-saving are probably words that come to mind when thinking about insulation for the plastics industry, but add sustainability to that list, too.
+Safety and energy-saving are probably words that come to mind when thinking about insulation and the plastics industry, but add sustainability to that list, too.
 Typically, the focus of an insulation project for a plastics-making plant is worker safety.
 For example, when workers swap out pins and dyes to manufacture different size plastic pipe, they get very close to a machine’s extruder heads, which can reach temperatures of 400 degrees Fahrenheit.
 Custom-made, thermal insulation systems protect workers from an extrusion line.
 Operators needn’t wear forearm protection for burns because the blankets serve that role.

 Saving Energy with Insulation